AS LISTED ON AIRBNB TOP 40!

 We also have a barn conversion that sleeps another 8-10 guests, and is available for a fee.

-The outdoor areas are the epicenter of life in the summer months, and have been designed accordingly: a large terrace with clear views of the Aegean; two al fresco dining areas, plus a stone barbeque and traditional Greek bread oven; tennis and basketball courts; an outdoor four-poster bed; a Hammam (Turkish steam room); outdoor Jacuzzi; and, of course, the sea water swimming pool.
+The outdoor areas are the epicenter of life in the summer months, and have been designed accordingly: a large terrace with clear views of the Aegean; two al fresco dining areas, plus a stone barbeque and traditional Greek bread oven; tennis and basketball courts; an outdoor four-poster bed; a Hammam (Turkish steam room) which also has sauna; outdoor Jacuzzi; and, of course, the sea water swimming pool.

 The layout encourages togetherness, but also allows for privacy.
 Guest rooms are spread over three buildings, each one independent from the other, and entirely self-sufficient.